grasswire/chat-app/README.md

-A native library called `PCRE` is needed in order to install project dependencies.
+You will need some native C libraries to build project dependencies.

-On a mac, you can use brew:
+On Mac OS, you can run:

-`brew install pcre`
+`brew link icu4c --force`

 using psql, do the following